All Episodes

 What happened to make them have such a perverted view of the United States of America?

-All I can do is try to understand.
+I cannot really, all I can do is try to understand.

 I can't relate to somebody who does not understand when the world needs someone to do the really big stuff, you need an American.

-Well, okay, who you rather have.
+Well, okay, who you rather have?

-Uh what when the world really needs somebody to do the really big stuff, who else but?
+When the world really needs somebody to do the really big stuff, who else but?

 That's the way it's always been.